rogerleite/restfolia/ReadmeDeveloper.md

 Improvements:

 * Centralize in one Place, Resource creation
+* Add "events" before and after request.
+This could be cool to make projects that extends Restfolia features.

 Resource & EntryPoint

-* facilitate cache (Cache Control, ETag, Last-Modified)
+* facilitate cache (Cache Control, ETag, Last-Modified).

-HTTP Behaviours

-* create librarian-wrappers project
+This could be another project like restfolia-cazuza.

 Future Ideas